RakhithJK/dbeaver-dbeaver-wiki/Shortcuts.md

 <kbd>CTRL+F3</kbd> <kbd>CTRL+]</kbd>|Open new SQL editor for current connection ([***](#cur_connection)).
 Always creates new script.
 <kbd>CTRL+Enter</kbd>|Open recent SQL editor for current connection ([***](#cur_connection)).
 Opens last modified script or creates a new script.

-<a id="cur_connection"></a>`**` - Current connection detected from active window and selection.
-If active (focused) window is SQL editor or database object editor then current connection is the same as in this editor.
-If active window is database navigator then active connection is "owner" connection of currently selected element.
-In other cases there is no current connection and DBeaver will ask you to choose connection implicitly.

 ### Other

 Shortcut|Action